TRWD32

 “No, but I’ll… wash my face and… hands before and… after handling them…”

 “Any area they’ve touched or licked.
-And you’ll use disinfectant wipes for any stitched area exposed to them.
-And they remain in the care of Mrs. Crane.”
+And you’ll use disinfectant wipes for any stitched area exposed to

 “Cartwright’s waiting,” I said.
 “By way of the wheelchair, Lee.”